Alps Advisors Inc. Decreases Holdings in Aadi Bioscience, Inc. (NASDAQ:AADI)

-Alps Advisors Inc. trimmed its holdings in shares of Aadi Bioscience, Inc. (NASDAQ:AADI – Get Rating) by 42.1% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 12,423 shares of the company’s stock after selling 9,046 shares during the quarter.
-Alps Advisors Inc. owned 0.06% of Aadi Bioscience worth $153,000 at the end of the most recent reporting period.
+Alps Advisors Inc. decreased its position in shares of Aadi Bioscience, Inc. (NASDAQ:AADI – Get Rating) by 42.1% in the second quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 12,423 shares of the company’s stock after selling 9,046 shares during the period.
+Alps Advisors Inc. owned 0.06% of Aadi Bioscience worth $153,000 as of its most recent filing with the Securities & Exchange Commission.

-Several other hedge funds have also recently made changes to their positions in AADI.
-Qube Research & Technologies Ltd purchased a new stake in shares of Aadi Bioscience during the 1st quarter valued at about $294,000.
-Decheng Capital Management III Cayman LLC purchased a new stake in shares of Aadi Bioscience during the 1st quarter valued at about $8,932,000.
-Renaissance Technologies LLC raised its position in shares of Aadi Bioscience by 8.6% during the 1st quarter.
-Renaissance Technologies LLC now owns 139,522 shares of the company’s stock valued at $2,368,000 after buying an additional 11,000 shares in the last quarter.
-UBS Group AG raised its position in shares of Aadi Bioscience by 135.3% during the 1st quarter.
-UBS Group AG now owns 56,684 shares of the company’s stock valued at $961,000 after buying an additional 32,590 shares in the last quarter.
-Finally, Eversept Partners LP purchased a new stake in shares of Aadi Bioscience during the 1st quarter valued at about $2,559,000.
-63.00% of the stock is currently owned by hedge funds and other institutional investors.
+Other hedge funds and other institutional investors also recently bought and sold shares of the company.
+Royal Bank of Canada purchased a new stake in Aadi Bioscience during the first quarter valued at approximately $49,000.
+Strs Ohio purchased a new position in shares of Aadi Bioscience in the second quarter worth $41,000.
+JPMorgan Chase & Co. purchased a new position in shares of Aadi Bioscience in the second quarter worth $95,000.
+Neville Rodie & Shaw Inc. purchased a new position in shares of Aadi Bioscience in the second quarter worth $164,000.
+Finally, Qube Research & Technologies Ltd purchased a new position in shares of Aadi Bioscience in the first quarter worth $294,000.
+Hedge funds and other institutional investors own 63.00% of the company’s stock.

-Separately, LADENBURG THALM/SH SH decreased their target price on shares of Aadi Bioscience to $47.00 in a research report on Tuesday, November 15th.
+Separately, LADENBURG THALM/SH SH decreased their price target on shares of Aadi Bioscience to $47.00 in a report on Tuesday, November 15th.

 Aadi Bioscience, Inc, a clinical-stage biopharmaceutical company, engages in developing and commercializing precision therapies for genetically defined cancers with alterations in mTOR pathway genes.
 Its lead drug candidate, FYARRO is a form of sirolimus bound to albumin.
 Aadi is evaluating FYARRO in cancers with known mTOR pathway activation, including tumor agnostic indications targeting specific genomic alterations that activate the mTOR pathway.